luminaxster/CS211-Spring2024-P2/README.md

 Remember to be precise with the names and types in every abstraction you work on.
 Prefer copying from the description rather than transcribing, and be mindful of naming conventions and case sensitivity.

 All your work must be located in the directories matching the `src.main` package.
-Your test class `DoloresTest.java` in located in `src.test`.
+Your test class `DoloresTest.java` is located in `src.test`.

 ### Realm Enum
-This `enum` is integral to a narrative management system, specifically used within the `NarrativeLoop` class to categorize narrative processes.
+The enum `Realm` is integral to a narrative management system, specifically used within the `NarrativeLoop` class to categorize narrative processes.

 Enum Details: